Draft Lottery Drama - How a Single Draw Changed Team Destinies

 Lottery Moments That Changed Destinies

 The most dramatic draft lottery may be the 1968 Suguru Egawa controversy.
-Recent years have produced memorable moments too.
+The 2010s and 2020s have also produced memorable moments.
 In 2012, only Nippon-Ham selected Shohei Ohtani first overall - other teams avoided him citing MLB aspirations.
 Nippon-Ham's bold decision created Ohtani's NPB career.
 In 2018, four teams competed for Akira Neo, with Chunichi winning the draw.
 Four teams including Hanshin competed for Teruaki Sato in 2020, with Hanshin succeeding.
 Sato hit 24 home runs as a rookie, directly linking lottery success to team improvement.
 Conversely, teams drawing losing tickets sometimes find their consolation picks develop into stars, making draft outcomes impossible to evaluate short-term.

 Find books on draft history and memorable moments on Amazon